naninovel/docs/docs/guide/getting-started.md

 ﻿# Getting Started

 ## Installation
 Import Naninovel package from the Asset Store to your Unity project and wait for the initial scripts compilation and assets import process.
+You are free to move `Naninovel` package folder anywhere inside your project assets directory, if you wish.

-During the first-time import a number of configuration assets will be automatically generated inside the package folder; when the process finishes, an information window will be shown with the currently installed engine version and links to the online resources.
+During first-time import of the package a number of configuration assets will be automatically generated inside `Assets/NaninovelData` folder.
+In contrast to the package folder, you shouldn't manually move the data folder (it'll be automatically regenerated).
+If you wish to change location of the data folder, edit `Data Folder Path` property in the engine configuration menu.

-You are free to move the package folder anywhere inside your project assets directory.

-In case you delete the package folder and then re-import it again in the same project, the configuration assets won’t be automatically re-generated; open `Naninovel -> Configuration` menu to generate them before running the editor or building the player.

 Before starting, you'd probably like to set Unity editor in [2D behaviour mode](https://docs.unity3d.com/Manual/2DAnd3DModeSettings.html), so that any imported images will be sprites by default and you won't have to manually change the import settings.